ko1nksm/getoptions/README.md

 - `init:[@on | @off | @unset | =STRING | CODE]` - Initial value / Initializer
 - `off:STRING` - The false value for the flag
 - `on:STRING` - The true value for the flag
-- `validate:CODE` - Code for value validation
+- `validate:VALIDATOR` - Code for value validation

 ### `param`